hellostealth/stealth/docs/04-sessions.md

 ## State Machines

-TODO Need to understand more about how Stealth handles the it's session around State Machines.
+TODO: Need to understand more about how Stealth handles the it's session around State Machines.

 ## Redis Backed Sessions